OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

 -  This example shows using ogrinfo to list only the layers inside the schema named apt200810.
 Note that the layer names will not be prefixed by apt200810 as only one schema is listed.
-(Starting with GDAL 1.7.0)

    ::